hillaryychan/COMP6771/notes/05_Exceptions.md

 **Strong exception safety** (or "commit-or-rollback") operations can fail, but failed operations are guaranteed to have no visible effects.
 This is probably the most common level of exception safety for types in C++.

 All your copy-constructors should generally follow these semantics.
-This is similar for cop-assignment:
+This is similar for copy-assignment:

 * copy-and-swap idiom (usually) follows these semantics
 * can be difficult when manually writing copy-assignment